buzdugan/weekend_box_office/README.md

 </p>

 This repository is the final project for the Data Engineering Zoomcamp, cohort 2025.

+The dashboard can be found [here](https://lookerstudio.google.com/u/1/reporting/14aae220-8453-4fcf-b5a3-0754a31ac256/page/PsvGF).

 ---